mcmtilman/DancingLinks/README.md

 # Requirements

 The code has initially been tested with the Swift 5.1 Snapshot 2019-06-28 toolchain and XCode 11.0 beta 2.
 Later, tests were performed using XCode 11.5 (Swift 5.2.4), as well as Xcode 11.5 with the Swift 5.3 Development Snapshot 2020-06-13 toolchain.

+# Note

+Using the public DancingLinks interface from within another module may impact performance, given the way the Swift compiler handles generic types and methods across modules.